stepci/stepci/docs/reference/workflow-syntax.md

 ## YAML

-We choose YAML as a configuration format, because YAML files can be read and written by humans and machines.
+We choose YAML as a primary configuration format, because YAML files can be read and written by humans and machines.
 This allows you to write workflows by hand or generate them with code

 ::: tip
 Learn more about YAML from ["Learn YAML in Y minutes"](https://learnxinyminutes.com/docs/yaml/)
 :::

-## Syntax
+## Spec

 ### `version`